ricardoh2021/plant-watering-system/scale_notes.md

   - Narrowed it down to the wiring not connecting well between the wire and the female Dupont connector.
   - Decided to solder the wires together for a better connection.
 - Played around with the calibration number to correct the scale readings.
+- Conducted troubleshooting for an issue with the water pump, which was not receiving power.
+Identified that two cables inside the enclosure were loose.
+Specifically, Pin 9 was not connected to the A1 Coil pin, and the black GND pin was not connected to the A2 Coil pin.
+After reconnecting the cables appropriately, verified functionality by testing the system on several dry plants around the house.
+The water pump performed as expected, confirming that the issue was resolved.

 ![My Project Setup](images/assembled_load_cell.jpeg)
 ![My Project Setup](images/soldered_wires.jpeg)